dongyinq94/opensse-schemes/README.md

 Implementation of SSE schemes.
 For now, the repo includes a C++ implementation of Sophos, Diana and Janus.
 Sophos has been described in *[Σoφoς – Forward Secure Searchable Encryption](https://eprint.iacr.org/2016/728.pdf)* by Bost, and Diana and Janus in *[Forward and Backward Private Searchable Encryption from Constrained Cryptographic Primitives](https://eprint.iacr.org/2017/805.pdf)* by Bost, Minaud and Ohrimenko.

+Spirt add by dongyinq94 for range query and bit-string one-round 2 backward privacy.

 # Pre-requisites
 ## All